Chia-Network/chia-docs/docs/block-validation/block-rewards.md

 Fees are also paid at the same time.
 Let's say a farmer creates a transaction block with 4.9 XCH of outputs, but 5 XCH of inputs (excluding reward claims).
 In this case, they will receive the remaining 0.1 XCH as a fee, plus their block reward, for a total of 2.1 XCH, in the next transaction block.

 Therefore, Chia coins are never destroyed.
 In a given block, any portion of a spent coin that is not added into a new coin will be sent to the farmer as a fee.
-This topic is covered in more detail in [chialisp.com](https://chialisp.com/docs/coin_lifecycle#fees-and-the-mempool "Fees and the Mempool section of Chialisp's tutorial on coin lifecycles").
+This topic is covered in more detail in the [Fees and the Mempool section](https://chialisp.com/docs/coin_lifecycle#fees-and-the-mempool) on the Chialisp website.

 ## Farmer vs Pool reward